Friday the 13th (1980) - Review Blitz

 Paramount Pictures, Warner Bros.
 Pictures

 The late arrival to the plot also just creates a problem with her character’s behavior in general.
 The only behavior she’s exhibited up to this point in the movie is silent, ruthless, murder without hesitation.
 Suddenly, in the scene where she makes her appearance, she’s briefly gentle, comforting, and approachable.
-She shares dialogue with the character Alice for a bit and kinda toys with her by putting on a bit of a charade before blasting us with another writing faux pas (exposition) and getting herself riled up into murder-mode.
-This behavior is completely inconsistent to how she’s been.
+She shares dialogue with the character Alice for a bit and kinda toys with her by putting on a bit of a charade before blasting us with another writing faux pas (exposition) and getting herself riled up into murder mode.
+This behavior is completely inconsistent with how she’s been.
 All we have to go on as the audience is this, versus her ruthless, silent killing.
 If she did this with everyone, then sure, it’s her method.
 Yet, only in this part of the film does she behave this way.
 Let's make another Halloween comparison.

 We don’t know Michael Myers’ motivation, but we do know his methods.
 He stalks and he kills.
 He’s consistent to the end of the film.
 He doesn’t suddenly toy with his victims, he behaves the same way from start to finish.
 The same is true for Jason Voorhees when he takes over in the killing.
 When characters are inconsistent, the immersion is broken, and the fear is lost.
 If we’d met her earlier, even if Mrs. Voorhees had done the same reveal towards the end, it would still make it easier for us to accept her change in behavior.
 We’d have spent enough time with her to see the multiple dimensions of her character, especially with the whole split personality thing going on in her dialogue at the end.